vbier/habpanelviewer/app/src/main/assets/help.md

 * BLUETOOTH_OFF: turn bluetooth off
 * UPDATE_ITEMS: forces an update of all openHAB reporting items
 * START_APP *\<app\>*: starts the app with the package name *app*
-* ADMIN_LOCK_SCREEN: activates the lock screen (requires the app to be set as device admin in the settings)
+* ADMIN_LOCK_SCREEN: activates the lock screen (requires the app to be set as device admin in the preferences)
 * SHOW_URL *\<url\>*: shows the given URL
 * SHOW_DASHBOARD *\<dashboard\>*: shows the given HABPanel dashboard
 > This only works as long as HABPanel is available under its standard URL.
 If you have a custom HABPanel installation use SHOW_URL instead.